 The Marshal records items under capital leases as an asset and an obligation in the accompanying statement of net assets.
-During the year ended April 30, 2010, the Marshal continued to lease two copiers and a postage machine under existing capital lease agreements.
-The lease for the copiers will expire in September 2012, and the lease for the postage machine will expire in September 2011.
+During the year ended April 30, 2011, the Marshal continued to lease two copiers and a postage machine under existing capital lease agreements.
+Also during the fiscal year, the Marshal leased the above mentioned four police sedans.
+The lease for the copiers will expire in September 2012, the lease for the postage machine will expire in September 2011, and the lease for the four vehicles will expire in 2014.